Navigating the Future of Manufacturing with Industry 4.0

 The journey toward adopting new technologies looks different for every business.
 Frank highlights that many manufacturers initially look at competitors or demos of new technology and try to apply these to their own operations.
 However, he advises against this approach.

-“It’s critical for manufacturers to prioritize a clear business strategy before thinking about technology.
+“It’s critical for manufacturers to prioritise a clear business strategy before thinking about technology.
 The right technology should be a tool to deliver competitive advantage, not the focus of the strategy itself,” he explains.

 Challenges in Investment Decisions